nathancy/LM-CEW-Automation-/README.md

-# LM-CEW-Automation-
+#LM-CEW-Automation-

 EE296 LM

-Repository to hold code that controls an arduino microcontroller and a fedback position sensor to automate the process of CEW.
+Repository to hold code that controls an arduino microcontroller and a feedback position sensor to automate the process of CEW.

 Sections include :